Peter Paphides: Career

 Between 2005 and 2010 he was employed as the chief rock critic of The Times and presented The Times weekly music podcast for Sounds Music supplement.
 Since then, he has worked freelance including for The Guardian, Mojo and Q magazine.
 He has also made various documentaries for BBC Radio 4 and made a pilot for BBC 6 Music show Vinyl Revival which was later commissioned for a seven-part series, and was broadcast from 4 December 2011.

 In 2019, Paphides launched Needle Mythology, a record label aimed at reissues of old albums that had not previously been available on vinyl.
 In October 2020, the label released its first album of new material, In Memory of My Feelings, an original collaboration between The Anchoress and Bernard Butler.

 Paphides has also written for Melody Maker and Time Out.

 In 2020 his memoir, Broken Greek, was published by Quercus.
 The book was reviewed positively by Alan Johnson in New Statesman, who wrote that he had "never read anything that tells the immigrant’s story with such clarity and tenderness".
 It won the 2021 RSL Christopher Bland Prize.

 Personal life

 Paphides married writer and Times columnist Caitlin Moran on 27 December 1999; they met while both were working for Melody Maker.
-The couple share a home in North London and have two daughters.
+The couple share a home in Crouch End, North London (having previously lived in Holloway) and have two daughters.
+Both attended the BRIT School; the elder daughter Dora Paphides is a filmmaker, while the younger daughter is singer-songwriter Eaves Wilder.